Anne Kingsbury Wollstonecraft

-Anne Kingsbury Wollstonecraft (29 October 1791 – 16 May 1828) was a North American botanist, naturalist, botanical illustrator, and women's rights advocate, active in colonial Cuba in the early nineteenth century.
+Anne Kingsbury Wollstonecraft (29 October 1791 – 16 May 1828) was an American botanist, naturalist, botanical illustrator, and women's rights advocate, active in colonial Cuba in the early nineteenth century.

 Family

 Anne Kingsbury was born 29 October 1791, in Rindge, New Hampshire.
 Her parents were Benjamin Kingsbury and Abigail Sawin (1748–1793).
 She married Charles Wollstonecraft, whose sister Mary Wollstonecraft achieved fame in Britain as a philosopher, author, and advocate for the rights of women.
 One of her nephews by marriage was Edward Wollstonecraft, a successful businessman in early colonial Australia.

 Career

 Following the death of her husband in 1817, Anne Wollstonecraft moved to Matanzas, Cuba.
 While there, she studied the flora of the island, and in the mid-1820s, created an extensive illustrated manuscript, Specimens of the Plants and Fruits of the Island of Cuba, an important resource for the study of natural history in colonial Cuba.
 She was able to publish several of her botanical discoveries during her life, many under the pseudonym D'Anville.
 One letter was published in the Boston Monthly Magazine.
 However, although she sent the almost completed manuscript to a publisher months before her death, Specimens of the Plants and Fruits of the Island of Cuba was never published.
 As well as drawings and descriptions of plants, the manuscript also included records of their indigenous uses.

 While Wollstonecraft devoted most of her writing to botany and ecology, she also wrote in support of women's rights, including The Natural Rights of Women, also published in the Boston Monthly Magazine.
 Wollstonecraft died May 16, 1828.